 Gerry is listed in the Dictionary of Sea Painters, as an authoritative compilation of marine artists of the fifteenth through twentieth centuries.
-He is also one of 85 featured artists in the 2003 book Bound for Blue Water by J. Russell Jinishian, which is the definitive guide to contemporary American marine art.
-He is also listed in the Brooklyn Artists Index maintained by the Brooklyn Art Museum.
-Many of Levey’s paintings hang in the wardrooms of naval vessels and in the comes and corporate offices of the seagoing community.
+He was also one of 85 featured artists in the 2003 book Bound for Blue Water by J. Russell Jinishian, which is the definitive guide to contemporary American marine art.
+He was listed in the Brooklyn Artists Index maintained by the Brooklyn Art Museum.
+Many of Levey’s paintings hang in the wardrooms of naval vessels and in corporate offices of the seagoing community.

 Levey’s paintings are in the permanent collections of the Mystic Seaport Museum, the Lyman Allyn Art Museum, the Coast Guard Academy and the Submarine Memorial Museum in the New London area.
 His work is also in the permanent collections of the Mariners Museum in Newport News, VA, the U.S. Naval Academy Museum at Annapolis, in Boston at the Charlestown Navy Yard Museum and in the Brooklyn Historical Society.